Rachael-Kasudi/e-commerce-sales-analysis/README.md

 - Examined monthly, daily, and hourly sales patterns

 ## Key Results From Analysis
-- Total revenue analyzed:$8887208.894
+- Total revenue analyzed:$8,887,208.894
 - Number of unique customers: 4338 customers
-- Top product generated X% of revenue
+- Top product generated 1.90% of the revenue.

 ##  Key Insights
 - Revenue is highly concentrated among a small percentage of products
 - A small group of customers contributes most of the total revenue
+- Revenue is quite spread out rather than dominated by a single product.
 - Sales show clear seasonal trends across different months

 ##  Recommendations